 Language Overview

 MICAL is a line-oriented configuration language designed for flat structures and readability.
+A MICAL file is a sequence of key-value entries.
+Scope nesting is expressed by indentation, but the output remains logically flat.

 Key-Value Entries